Coronavirus restrictions remain in place. Find out what you can and cannot do.

 - walk or cycle where possible

-- avoid car sharing with anyone from outside your household or your support bubble
+- you must not share a car with anyone from outside your household or your support bubble, unless your journey is made for an exempt reason

 - plan ahead and avoid busy times and routes on public transport